discord-jda/JDA/README.md

 [Sources](https://github.com/DV8FromTheWorld/JDA/tree/development/src/main/java/net/dv8tion/jda/annotations)

 ## Getting Help

+For general troubleshooting you can visit our wiki [Troubleshooting](https://github.com/DV8FromTheWorld/JDA/wiki/19\)-Troubleshooting) and [FAQ](https://github.com/DV8FromTheWorld/JDA/wiki/10\)-FAQ).
-If you need help, or just want to talk with the JDA or other Devs, you can join the [Official JDA Discord Guild][discord-invite].
+<br>If you need help, or just want to talk with the JDA or other Devs, you can join the [Official JDA Discord Guild][discord-invite].

 Alternatively you can also join the [Unofficial Discord API Guild](https://discord.gg/discord-api).
 Once you joined, you can find JDA-specific help in the `#java_jda` channel.